natalieagus/50002/docs/Hardware/h_instructionset.md

 > Detailed Learning Objectives
 >
 > 1. **Define a Basic Programmable Machine**
->    - Appreciate the requirements for a machine to be programmable, including expandable memory, a rich repertoire of operations, and the ability to execute newly generated programs.
+>    - Discuss the requirements for a machine to be programmable, including expandable memory, a rich repertoire of operations, and the ability to execute newly generated programs.
-> 2. **Explore the Concept of a Datapath**
+> 2. **Explain Datapath**
->    - Learn about datapaths, which consist of combinational devices, registers, and buses, and their role in processing inputs to produce outputs within a machine.
+>    - Identify components of a datapath, which consist of combinational devices, registers, and buses, and their role in processing inputs to produce outputs within a machine.
 > 3. **Identify the Role of Control Signals in Machine Operations**
->    - Recognize how control signals influence the behavior of circuits in a programmable machine, allowing for varied operations across different time steps.
+>    - Explain how control signals influence the behavior of circuits in a programmable machine, allowing for varied operations across different time steps.
 > 4. **Examine the Functionality of Control FSM Units**
 >    - Analyze how different Control FSM (Finite State Machine) units can alter a machine's operations, making it programmable through variable control signal sequences without the need to modify the hardware.
 > 5. **Discuss the Constraints of Simple Programmable Machines**
->    - Consider the limitations of basic programmable machines in terms of storage capacity, operation diversity, and self-programming capabilities.
+>    - Evaluate the limitations of basic programmable machines in terms of storage capacity, operation diversity, and self-programming capabilities.
 > 6. **Describe the Von Neumann Architecture**
 >    - Explain the general structure and components of the Von Neumann architecture, including the CPU, memory unit, and input/output mechanisms, and how they integrate via data/address buses.
-> 7. **Detail the CPU’s Components and Functions**
+> 7. **Formulate common CPU’s Components and Functions**
->    - Explore the internal structure of a CPU, including its data path, control unit, ALU, and internal storage, and how these components interact to execute instructions.
+>    - Explain the internal structure of a CPU, including its data path, control unit, ALU, and internal storage, and how these components interact to execute instructions.
 > 8. **Examine the Memory Unit’s Role and Functions**
->    - Learn about the functionality of memory units in storing data and instructions, how data is organized and accessed, and the concept of byte-addressable memory.
+>    - Explain the functionality of memory units in storing data and instructions, how data is organized and accessed, and the concept of byte-addressable memory.
 > 9. **Recognize Instruction Set Architectures**
->    - Grasp the importance of an ISA in defining the operations a CPU can perform, and how it facilitates the programming of a computer to perform a wide range of tasks.
+>    - Justify the importance of an ISA in defining the operations a CPU can perform, and how it facilitates the programming of a computer to perform a wide range of tasks.
 > 10. **Translate Between High-Level Languages and Machine Language**
->    - Explore the process of translating high-level programming languages into assembly and then into machine language, emphasizing the role of compilers and interpreters.
+>    - Explain the process of translating high-level programming languages into assembly and then into machine language, emphasizing the role of compilers and interpreters.
 >
 > These objectives guide students through understanding the foundational concepts of programmable machines, their architectural designs, and the transformation of high-level programming constructs into executable machine code.